jonnybcw/seventh_flutter_challenge/README.md

 ### Running the tests

 1. Clone the repository on your computer.
-2. Go to the project's root folder in the terminal and enter this command: `flutter test test/unit_test/unit_test.dart`.
+2. Go to the project's root folder in the terminal and enter this command: `flutter test`.

 ### Screenshots